 (If there’s no room on the terrace, then I explain shortly another way of viewing the rear of the pub and the river.)

 Diversion: Blyth’s Jetty

 On leaving the Grapes continue to walk to back up Narrow Street – or if you are outside facing the Grapes then turn right – walk past the modern Blyth’s Wharf apartment building on your left and you will see a sign saying ‘Access to jetty’.
 The gate might look locked, but it isn’t; simply lift the drop handle.
+[A reader has kindly let me know that, as of June 2023, the gate was padlocked and this appeared to him to be a permanent arrangement.]
 The next gate will be closed but set in the wall is the button to open it.
 You then step out onto a wooden jetty and have more fabulous views up and down the river – and a good view of the river frontage of the Grapes pub and the statue of Ian McKellen.
 (I’m not sure how the people who have presumably paid huge amounts of money to live in these trendy riverside apartments feel about people being able to peer into their windows.)
 The little wharf was built in the early 1900s to enable colliers to unload their freight for a power station that used to be along Narrow Street.
 It’s since been demolished, with apartments built in its place.

 I think it is nice to pause here and ponder on the fact that this was another place where early explorers set off to discover far off lands, often not returning for many years – if ever of course.
 And just on a tiny wooden sailing ship with hardly any navigation aids, limited food and water … but presumably just lots of optimism!

 Leave the jetty and turn right back down Narrow Street, passing the Grapes and the row of early Georgian houses – (I’ve discovered you can tell they are ‘early’ Georgian because the windows are flush with the front of the house, whereas in late Georgian houses they are recessed).